Continuous Approximation of the Ising Hamiltonian: Exact Ground States and Applications to Fidelity Assessment in Ising Machines: The Interaction Matrix

 \section{The Interaction Matrix}

 First, we introduce the interaction matrix:

-where $i$ and $j$ are the indices of the matrix $J^{(N, d)}$, with $d$ being a real value.
+where $i$ and $j$ are the indices of the matrix $J^{(N, d)}$, with $d$ being a real number.
 The variable $N$ is the size of the matrix.
 The terms $i^d$ and $j^d$ denote the indices $i$ and $j$ raised to the power of $d$, respectively.
-As an example, for the size of $N = 5$ and $d = 2$ we have:
+The interaction matrix in Eq.~(\ref{orderd_J}) thus implies an ordered and heterogeneous coupling structure.
+To offer an intuitive picture, one can liken this system to a city where individuals (indexed $1$ to $N$) possess an intrinsic, ordered 'economic power' or 'rank' related to their index $i$.
+The term $(i^d+j^d)$ then represents a combined 'influence potential' for an interaction between individuals $i$ and $j$.
+As we will demonstrate in subsequent sections, this structured heterogeneity, where interaction strengths are tied to the inherent ordering of the components, is key to the emergence of a predictable two-cluster ground state configuration, metaphorically, the 'city' organizing into two distinct, opposing 'poles'.
+As an example, for $N = 5$ and $d = 2$ we have:

 The ground state configuration for this class of interaction matrices is postulated to follow the pattern shown in Equation (\ref{eq:ground}).
 The proof substantiating this postulation will be provided in the subsequent section.